-Coupled with the thermostat, the furnace will automatically modulate the combustion rate according to thermostatic demand.
+Coupled with the thermostat, the furnace will automatically modulate the combustion rate according to the thermostatic demand.
 When the thermostat calls for heat, combustion will be at its maximum burn rate.
 Conversely, when the thermostat is satisfied with heat, the combustion burn rate will be slowed down to maximum.

 A third temperature sensor located in the plenum controls the air distribution fan.
-This will distribute the necessary heat in your ducts to satisfy the thermostat while maintaining a safe temperature in your heating system.
+This will distribute the necessary heat into your ducts to satisfy the thermostat while maintaining a safe temperature in your heating system.

-14.2 HOW RELOAD BUTTON WORKS
+16.1 HOW RELOAD BUTTON WORKS?

-The furnace is equipped with a backlit reload button located on the front.
+The furnace is equipped with a backlit reload button located at the front.
 To optimize combustion during lighting and reloading, it is necessary to press the reload button.
-When the button is pressed, it will flash rapidly three times.
+When you press the button, it will flash rapidly three times.
 Automatically the combustion air supply will be increased to its maximum, facilitating ignition and reloading.